raphaelschaad/dotfiles/brew.md

 # Installed Homebrew formulas
 Tools installed with `brew` – for reference when I setup a new machine.
 Listing only top level formulas, not including all dependencies (unlike `$ brew list`).
+I could automate the setup by [transitioning to a brew.sh](https://github.com/mathiasbynens/dotfiles/blob/master/brew.sh).

 ## Essentials
 - `wget`